37chandler/pepprspray_tweets/README.md

 More information about the twitter objects used to curate this text data can be found here: https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/overview/tweet-object
 I have not included my API keys in this repo; you will need to modify the code to pull from your personal keys.

+## Feedback

+Nice README, thanks for orienting me.

+Kind of cool to see the sentiments conform to what we would think they'd be.
+Self-defense makes sense as a most-positive one.
+The mace result is striking.

+This all looks good, consider it **complete**.

+Too bad this isn't TSWD so I could give you shit for not having commas in your y-axes.
+Oh well...